kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

     gang:
       minCount: 8  # Equal to Job.spec.parallelism
 ```
-Then, the Job Controller will create the corresponding pods and set the `workloadRef` field:
+Then, the Job Controller will create the corresponding pods and set the `schedulingGroup` field:

 ```yaml
 apiVersion: v1